bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > work with, and, well, actual users.
 In that sense, I actually disagree with
 > the usefulness of the "rational programmer" method here.

 User studies do not answer the same questions as the rational programmer.
-They could tell us what strategies users choose to interpret profiler output, or whether a user can follow a specified strategy.
-They are not suited to test the overall effectiveness of a strategy because of the limited patience of humans and the huge number of confounding variables involved.
-By contrast, the rational programmer can test the effectiveness of a strategy and thereby recommend it (or not) to users.
+They could tell us what strategies some individual (and small number of) users choose to interpret profiler output, or whether a user can follow a specified strategy.
+They are not suited to test the overall effectiveness of a strategy because of the limited patience of humans and the _huge_ number of confounding variables involved.
+By contrast, the rational programmer can test the effectiveness of a strategy and thereby recommend it (or not) to users -- on tens of thousands of scenarios.

 Furthermore, the history of user studies goes against the review's claim that a user study could lead to more realistic benchmarks.
 If anything, to